-- Fill used to raise the grade approved fill material should have a minimum CBR value of 3.0.
-Lime application rates should be re-evaluated and tested for sulfate content prior to use of the fill material. - The fill material should be approved by the geotechnical engineer, free of deleterious material, and the gravel size should not exceed 3 inches in size.
-The material should be placed and compacted as per applicable city / county guidelines.
+If fill is used to raise the grade, fill material underneath the pavement should be approved fill material, free of deleterious material and with a minimum CBR value of 2.5 and maximum Plasticity Index value of 60.
+Lime application rates should be re-evaluated and tested for sulfate content prior to use of the fill material.
+The material should be placed as per applicable city or county guidelines.

-Subgrade verification:
+Subgrade Verification: